 Performance can become stultifying especially if we are performing for others.
 Read an anonymous review of the Australian Hannah Gadsby’s Nanette a scathing commentary on the comedy scene, where our reviewer finds that even though their contexts are different, she resonates with much of what Gadsby has to say about self-deprecatory humour.
 Closer home we have our very own irrepressible and definitely not self-deprecating Nidhi Goyal challenging the norms of sexuality, gender and ableism through her stand-up comedy for disability rights.

 One of the ways we perform in society is by not hanging out our dirty laundry; Kaviya Ilango, in her Instagram art project, #100DaysofDirtyLaundry, does just the opposite – she hangs it out for all to see.
 And Harnidh Kaur also has no patience for norms and expectations, as she makes quite clear in her spoken word poetry.
 These are people who quite bravely and boldly stand up and speak up.
 Then there are others who are more tentative: watch this short film about mother and son taking baby steps towards accepting each other’s ‘real’ selves.

 Bold or tentative, we all perform our many selves.

 In our mid-month issue, we continue with the theme of performing our many selves with Rishit Wishit’s insights about transitioning and a fascinating review of Outlander by Dana Burton.
-We also have three blog articles: one about fashion and feminism, one about disability and the business of what an adult woman ‘should’ look like, and one about gendered voices in the Indian music industry.
+We also have two blog articles: one about fashion and feminism, one about disability and the business of what an adult woman ‘should’ look like.
 We also have a new translation of an older article into Hindi in the Navintam Lekh section.